-The long java pepper is distinguished by its spicy flavours between cinnamon and raw cocoa.
+The long java pepper is distinguished by its spicy flavors between cinnamon and raw cocoa.
 It is very fragrant with sweet, floral, fruity and woody notes.
 An unknown pepper which is nevertheless the first to have been imported in Europe.

 Pairings in the kitchen: Meat, fish, sauces, stews and desserts.

 Origin : Indonesia, Java Island

-Packaging : Resealable bag - conservation of aromas.
+Packaging : 25g resealable bag - conservation of aromas.

-"Amazingly long, fragrant, pungent, complex java pepper."
+"Amazingly long, fragrant, spicy and complex java pepper."

 Warning: Last items in stock!